Luscious Gluten Free Lasagna – Natural and Clean Recipe

 Who doesn’t love Lasagna?
 It’s always a favorite at our house.
 It’s rich, creamy, gooey and feels like home.
 If you are eating clean and natural, it could be a bit of a problem to make.
 Most canned tomatoes, sauces, olives, Italian sausage are full of sodium, citrus acid, preservatives, nitrates, and the list goes on and on.
 The recipe below along with the photos will show you how to make one of the most natural and luscious out there.
 It’ all about fresh herbs, organic, low sodium products, fresh made sausage and love.

-- Organic gluten free lasagna noodles (some you have to cook; some are pan ready.) - One-Pound
+- One-Pound Organic gluten free lasagna noodles some you have to cook; some are pan ready.

-- Homemade fresh Italian sausage (recipe below) - One-Pound
+- One-Pound Homemade fresh Italian sausage recipe below

-- Organic tomato sauce 15 ounces or so, (watch your sodium and preservatives) - One Can
+- One Can Organic tomato sauce 15 ounces or so (watch your sodium and preservatives)

-- Organic diced tomatoes - One jar 15 ounces or so, can
+- One jar 15 ounces or so can Organic diced tomatoes

 - ¼ cup chopped basil chopped